-You may be starting from scratch, fresh out of school or college, or you may be a few years’ deep into another career.
+You may be starting from scratch, fresh out of a graphic design course or you may be a few years’ deep into another career.
 If you follow these steps then you’ll be well on your way to achieving your dream and becoming a graphic designer.

 We’ll start off your journey to becoming a graphic designer with a little about who and what are graphic designers.